January 11, 2021 – A series of shut downs, and FBI warnings

 - We hit 2 million global cases today.

 What a horrible night.
-I went to bed at 9 PM, although I really wanted to turn in two hours earlier.
 Dreams were physical and exhausting.
 The only one I can remember is that it was summer, I was wearing slacks and a short sleeve shirt, sitting in the back seat of someone’s car, and realizing I didn’t have a mask.
 I couldn’t convince the driver to take me back home, and we couldn’t find anywhere to buy one.
 I woke up before reaching destination or resolving the mask problem.
 Mom died a year ago today, maybe that anniversary has something to do with it.

 The National Mall in DC closes today.
 Chris Krebs (whom Trump fired from the NSC), cautions people to be prepared over the next few weeks and months.
 He and the FBI are concerned about armed insurrectionists moving to state capitols with DC being locked down.
 Our Sacramento staff are instructed to work from home this week.
 Infrastructure may be the next targets (the power grid, the internet).
 The inaugural rehearsal on Sunday is cancelled.
 “MAGA Nation” has taken Trump’s absence of concern as a cue to continue the fight.
 “Freedom is a Right” and “Refuse to be Silenced” flyers are circulating on social media.

 Trump had planned to leave DC on January 19 but now plans to fly on AirForce1 the morning of January 20.
 He wants a red carpet, a military band, a 21 gun salute, and of course, a crowd.
 Some of his White House staff will continue to work with him at Mar-a-Lago.
-I’m really glad that Biden knows his way around the White House, but Dr. Jill has her work cut out for her since Melania Trump refused to give Dr. Jill the traditional tour of the residence, or in fact ‘the time of day.’
+I’m really glad that Biden knows his way around the White House, but Dr. Jill has her work cut out for her since Melania Trump refused to give Dr. Jill the traditional tour of the residence, or in fact ‘the time of day’ for anything during the transition.

-The day ends on a happier note with news that the NRA is filing for bankruptcy.
+The NRA is filing for bankruptcy.
 I laughed out loud while reading about brilliant women on dating sites who lured MAGA men into boasting and sharing photos of where they were on January 6, and then turning insurrectionists over to the FBI.

 January 16, 2021